Marco Tumminello

-Marco Tumminello (born 6 November 1998) is an Italian footballer who plays for side Benevento as a striker.
+Marco Tumminello (born 6 November 1998) is an Italian professional footballer who plays as a striker for side Benevento.

 Club career

 Tumminello is a youth product from A.S.
 Roma.
 He made his Serie A debut on 6 January 2016 against Chievo Verona, replacing Alessandro Florenzi in extra time.

 On 31 August 2017, Tumminiello joined Crotone on a season-long loan deal.

 On 22 June 2018, Tumminello signed a contract with Serie A side Atalanta.

 On 28 January 2019 he was loaned to Serie B club Lecce.

 On 20 July 2019, Tumminello joined Pescara on loan until 30 June 2020.
 After starting the season on a hot streak with 2 goals in 3 games, Tumminello suffered Anterior cruciate ligament injury which forced him to miss most of the season.
 He was originally expected to return in April 2020, but did not appear in any more games for Pescara.

 On 22 January 2021, Tumminello joined SPAL on loan with option to buy until the end of the season.

 Tumminello joined Serie B club Reggina on a season-long loan on 17 August 2021.

 On 17 August 2022, Tumminello returned to Crotone (now in Serie C) on a four-year contract.
 On 19 January 2023, Tumminello was loaned by Gelbison.